ibm-cloud-docs/dns-svcs/cr-details-fwd-rules.md

 {: #ui-cr-fwd-rules-view}
 {: ui}

-View the details of a custom resolver forwarding rule by navigating to the **Forwarding rules** section of the custom resolver details page.
+View the details of a custom resolver forwarding rule by navigating to the **Forwarding rules** tab in the custom resolver details page.

 The Forwarding rules section lists all custom resolver rules associate with the custom resolver.